-This is the perfect vegan cake/ loaf to present to friends and family over coffee or tea and the addition of flowers makes it one of the prettiest I’ve ever made to boot.
+This is the perfect vegan cake/ loaf to enjoy with a cup of tea or coffee and the addition of flowers makes Pinterest-pretty too.

 I wanted to create a vegan banana loaf version everyone can enjoy the #powertotheplants-and I’m so happy with how it turned out.
 Light, delicious and perfect with a cup of Earl Grey, and even the kids gave it their seal of approval gobbling up two pieces each!

 I’m so touched by how many readers have already made this and shared it on social media.
 It makes me so happy to see you recreate my recipes!